Dregu/LiveSplit-LoneFungus/README.md

 # LiveSplit-LoneFungus

 LiveSplit autosplitter ASL script for Lone Fungus.
-Requires game version 1.0.16+ for all features to work properly.
+Requires game version 1.0.19 or 1.1.x for all features to work properly.
+(1.1.x not actually tested beyond starting the run successfully.)

 ## Features / TODO